Mitsubishi Lancer Evolution: Evolution VII

+Evolution VII GT-A

 The introduction of the Evolution VII also marked the first time an automatic drivetrain was included within the model lineup—the GT-A. Nicknamed the 'Grand Touring Automatic' version of the visually similar VII GSR and the RS2, the GT-A model was only produced in 2002 and had the following distinguishing interior and exterior specification: GT-A-only diamond cut finish 17 in alloy wheels, clear rear light lenses and all-in-one style front headlights (later used on the Evolution VIII).
 The GT-A had the option of either no spoiler, the short spoiler (as per the Lancer Cedia; and later used on the Evolution VIII 260) or the thunder spoiler as used on the standard Evolution VII models.
-The most distinguishing feature was a smooth bonnet with no air-grills on it at all and the revised front bumper.
-Although offering inferior cooling capabilities, the bonnet was designed to give a cleaner line through the air with less air resistance at motorway speeds.
+The most distinguishing feature was a smooth bonnet without the NACA duct on it at all and the revised front bumper.
+Although offering inferior cooling capabilities, the bonnet was designed to give a cleaner line through the air with less air resistance at highway speeds.

-Interior could be specified with factory options of a deluxe velour interior, full leather or the Recaro sports seats.
+Interior could be specified with factory options of a deluxe velour interior, full leather with 4-way Power seats or the Recaro sports seats.
 The GT-A interior was different in that it had chromed door handles, a different instrument panel (to show the gear selection) and chrome edged bezels around the speedo and tach.
-The GT-A also had additional sound deadening installed from the factory and the engine manifold and downpipe had been engineered to be quieter.
+The GT-A also had additional sound deadening and privacy glass installed from the factory and the engine manifold and downpipe had been engineered to be quieter.